fbr-dev-data-admins/en_gift_processing/README.md

 - Region: Based on Branch

 **Existing recurring (dates don't match):**
-- Gifts Last Month: Lookup from RE or "CHECK"
+- Gifts Last Month: Lookup from cached RE gifts or "CHECK"
+- End-of-month handling: For gifts on the 28th-31st, checks multiple possible dates in the previous month to account for varying month lengths

 ---